 Player vs. Clock – If you want to play these games at home as a fun indoor game have your child race the clock.
 Set an alarm for 1 minute on your phone and see if they can beat it.
 These are great on rainy days when you need to keep your kids busy.

-If you want to social distance consider throwing a Zoom Family Game Night or Virtual Birthday Party with Minute to Win it games.
+If you want to social distance consider throwing a Zoom Family Game Night, Virtual Birthday Party, Virtual Christmas, or Virtual Easter Party with Minute to Win it games.
 It’s a great way to connect with family and friends when you can’t get together or live far apart.

 20 Best Minute to Win It Games